-A beautiful 4-star hotel with an outdoor swimming pool, fitness center and onsite restaurant.
+A beautiful 4-star hotel with an outdoor swimming pool, fitness center, and onsite restaurant.
 There is also a spa, free parking and currency exchange services.
 Rooms are nicely decorated, have comfortable beds and tea-making facilities.

 Also a 4-star hotel and one can never go wrong staying at a Hilton Hotel.
 A very modern hotel with tasteful design, an outdoor pool.
-Rooms come with city or mountains views.
+Rooms come with city or mountain views.
 For traveling families: there is a children’s play area as well!